alphafox02/mbelib/README.md

 sudo make install
 ```

-To Disable AMBE+2 Tones, run cmake with option `cmake -DNOTONES=ON ..` when building.
+To Disable AMBE and AMBE+2 Tones, run cmake with option `cmake -DNOTONES=ON ..` when building.